d-prieto/davidlearnsunity/Starting/Tutorials.md

 *    **Orbit:** Holding Alt (Windows) or Option (macOS), left-click and drag to orbit around the current pivot point.

 *    **Focus (Frame Select):** When a GameObject is selected, move your cursor into the Scene  view and select the **F** key to focus your view on that GameObject.
-Important: If your cursor is not in the Scene view (like being in the inspector), Frame Select will not work.
+Important: If your cursor is not in the Scene view (like being on the inspector), Frame Select will not work.

 * Flythrough mode